Skip to main content

 Biography

-I've published more than forty articles and book chapters as well as two monographs: The Ruins of Experience: Scotland’s “Romantick” Highlands and the Birth of the Modern Witness (2007) and Literature after Euclid: The Geometric Imagination in the Long Scottish Enlightenment (2016); I also co-edited the volume Walter Scott at 250: Looking Forward (2021).
-My recent work explores literature’s relationship to religious and spiritual experience, and my publications on this subject include the book Life to the Whole Being: The Spiritual Memoir of a Literature Professor (2022).
+His publications include more than fifty articles and book chapters as well as the 2022 book Life to the Whole Being: The Spiritual Memoir of a Literature Professor and a forthcoming (2026 or 2027) book on contemporary Christian poetry and “spiritual style.”
+In the area of Scottish literature, he has published the monographs The Ruins of Experience: Scotland’s “Romantick” Highlands and the Birth of the Modern Witness (2007) and Literature after Euclid: The Geometric Imagination in the Long Scottish Enlightenment (2016) and also co-edited the volume Walter Scott at 250: Looking Forward (2021).

 Teaching Interests